dimashenme/dungeon/README.md

 # dungeon

-my attempt to learn myself a haskell by making something like a roguelike
+My attempt to learn myself a Haskell by making something like a roguelike.